eth-brownie/brownie/docs/api.rst

 .. py:attribute:: TransactionReceipt.events

     A dictionary of decoded event logs for this transaction.
-This is still available if the transaction reverts.
+If you are connected to an RPC client that allows for ``debug_traceTransaction``, event data is still available when the transaction reverts.

 .. py:attribute:: TransactionReceipt.fn_name